KSU-CIS300-Fall2023/Homework-4-Docs.github.io/docs/index.md

 ## Program Description
 At start up, the *form_load* event, the program should first read in the dictionary file (which is included as a project resource).
 If there is an error reading in the dictionary file, it should display a MessageBox with a descriptive error message, and then exit the program.
 You can generate the event by double-clicking the form, or assign it through the form's event-properties.

-If the file is has been correctly read, it should display the following GUI:
+If the file has been correctly read, it should display the following GUI:

 ![](images/image001.png)